Random flights connecting Porous Medium and Euler-Poisson-Darboux equations: Abstract

 \section{Abstract}

 In this paper we consider the Porous Medium Equation and establish a relationship between its Kompanets-Zel'dovich-Barenblatt solution $u(\xd,t), \xd\in \mathbb R^d,t>0$ and random flights.
-The time-rescaled version of $u(\xd,t)$ is the fundamental solution of the Euler-Poissson-Darboux equation which governs the distribution of random flights performed by a particle whose displacements have a Dirichlet probability distribution and choosing directions uniformly on a $d$-dimensional sphere (see \cite{dgo}).
+The time-rescaled version of $u(\xd,t)$ is the fundamental solution of the Euler-Poisson-Darboux equation which governs the distribution of random flights performed by a particle whose displacements have a Dirichlet probability distribution and choosing directions uniformly on a $d$-dimensional sphere (see, e.g., \cite{dgo}).

-We consider the space-fractional version of the Euler-Poissson-Darboux equation and construct subordinated random flights whose laws are related to the classical Euler-Poisson-Darboux equation.
+We consider the space-fractional version of the Euler-Poisson-Darboux equation and present the solution of the related Cauchy problem in terms of the probability distributions of random flights governed by the classical Euler-Poisson-Darboux equation.
+Furthermore, this research is also aimed at studying the relationship between the solutions of a fractional Porous Medium Equation and the fractional Euler-Poisson-Darboux equation.

-This research is aimed at studying a probabilistic interpretation of the solutions of a fractional Porous Medium Equation in terms of random flights.
 A considerable part of the paper is devoted to the analysis of the probabilistic tools of the solutions of the fractional equations.
-Also the extension to higher-order Euler-Poissson-Darboux equation is considered and the solutions interpreted as compositions of laws of pseudoprocesses.
+Also the extension to higher-order Euler-Poisson-Darboux equation is considered and the solutions interpreted as compositions of laws of pseudoprocesses.